aabs/fishdots_transcript/README.md

 ## IDEAS

-1. Provide commands for things like:
+Provide a set of commands for things like:

   - conversations, tracking who, what and when
   - decisions
   - thoughts